Advancing surgical standards - osteogenesis imperfecta

-Male patient with osteogenesis imperfecta previously had Sheffield rodding of his femurs to protect against fractures.
+A male patient with osteogenesis imperfecta previously had Sheffield rodding of his femurs to protect against fractures.
 The patient then developed severe coxa vara on both femora which had an adverse effect on his walking.
 Due to the difficulty of the femoral geometry, the size of the patient, and the location of the femur, planning for surgical intervention was challenging.
 A 3D physical model of the patient’s CT scan provided a means for in-depth review.

 The surgeon was provided with a clear 1:1 scale 3D physical printed model of the full pelvic girdle along with clear prints of proximal aspects for the left and right femora with the tubercular bone removed.
 For reference, the two Sheffield rods were printed in contrasting grey resin to indicate their position within the medullary cavity.

-“With the axial3D model, a trial operation was performed to ensure the implants that were going to be used would fit correctly.
+"With the Axial3D model, a trial operation was performed to ensure the implants that were going to be used would fit correctly.
 This greatly enhanced our surgical planning and confidence that operation was going to be a success.
-Several trial osteotomies could be performed using several different femoral models and the optimal solution was then selected for use for the final operative event.”
+Several trial osteotomies could be performed using several different femoral models and the optimal solution was then selected for use for the final operative event."

-Consultant Orthopedic Surgeon, Royal Belfast Hospital for Sick Children, Northern Ireland
+- Mr. James Ballard, Consultant Orthopedic Surgeon, Royal Belfast Hospital for Sick Children, Northern Ireland

-The physical 3D models provided gave a much greater understanding of the pathology, showing to a greater extent the femora anatomy including the 3D rotation of the femoral shaft and the angle of the coxa vara internally.
+The provided physical 3D models gave a much greater understanding of the pathology, showing to a greater extent the femora anatomy including the 3D rotation of the femoral shaft and the angle of the coxa vara internally.
 Additionally, a loss of bone growth was identified on the femoral necks not originally seen on the CT (Fig 3).
 The physical 3D models allowed for multiple iterations of the operation to be completed outside of the theater to provide the most effective, pretrial method of surgery for the patient.